Manual Release

 Maven is used to perform many of the release tasks:

-For convenience, we set and export environment variables RELEASE for the release version, and NEXT for the next development version; e.g., export RELEASE=0.1.0 and export NEXT=0.2.0-SNAPSHOT.
-For each of these child projects, we first clone the source from GitHub, and operating on the principal branch (usually main).
+For convenience, we set and export environment variables RELEASE for the release version, and NEXT for the next development version; e.g., `export RELEASE=0.1.0` and `export NEXT=0.2.0-SNAPSHOT`.\

 Update the reference to the parent pom and set the release version.